Heart Palpitations During Menstrual Period

 Conclusion

 Experiencing heart palpitations during your menstrual period can be unsettling, but understanding the underlying causes and implementing effective management strategies can provide significant relief.
-Hormonal fluctuations, electrolyte imbalances, and stress all play a role in triggering these palpitations.
+Worth adding: hormonal fluctuations, electrolyte imbalances, and stress all play a role in triggering these palpitations.
 By monitoring your symptoms, managing stress, maintaining a healthy lifestyle, and seeking professional medical advice when needed, you can effectively manage your heart palpitations and improve your overall well-being.